 Q: Who’s at risk to develop PTSD?

 A: Anyone can develop PTSD.
 When a person experiences, witnesses, or even learns about an extremely frightening event, especially one involving death, terrible injury, or sexual abuse, they have an increased PTSD risk.

 Q: What other problems can occur from PTSD?

 A: PTSD symptoms often co-exist with other conditions such as depression, anxiety or a substance use disorder.
 PTSD can also lead to suicidal thoughts or attempts.

 Q: How common is it?

-A: 7.7 million Americans have PTSD.
-According to the National Center for Post-Traumatic Stress Disorder, about 7 or 8 out of every 100 people will experience PTSD at some point in their lives.
+A: In 2020, about 13 million Americans had PTSD.
+According to the National Center for Post-Traumatic Stress Disorder, about 6 out of every 100 people will experience PTSD at some point in their lives.

 Women are twice as likely as men to suffer from PTSD as they are more susceptible to domestic violence and sexual abuse.
 PTSD is also extremely common among military members.
 Up to 30% of women or men in active war zones go on to develop PTSD.

 A: PTSD affects everyone differently.
 Most individuals show early symptoms of PTSD shortly after experiencing a traumatic event, but there can be a delayed PTSD reaction months or even years later.
 Common symptoms include:

 - Reliving the trauma through intrusive distressing recollections of the event, flashbacks, and nightmares